The five-color hypercube Adinkra and the Jacobian of a generalized Fermat curve: Combinatorics

 As mentioned in the introduction, we are interested in characterizing the set of images of heights in the Jacobian of the algebraization of the Adinkra.
 First, we consider characterizing the heights themselves.
 In his thesis, Zhang \cite{Z13} presented an algorithm for counting heights on $H^5$ inductively.
 The basic idea of this algorithm is as follows. \begin{itemize} \item Beginning with the $N = 1$ hypercube $H^1$, list all possible heights. \item Construct heights on $H^{N+1}$ by taking all possible pairs of heights on $H^N$, shifting one of them up or down one unit, and glueing them together. \item Check to see if the new height has already been counted. \end{itemize} This is a computationally costly algorithm.
 For $N=1$ there are two heights (either the black or the white vertex on top).
 For $N=2,3,4,5$ there are $6,38,990,395094$ heights, respectively.

-An alternative way to obtain these numbers comes from the relationship between heights on the $N$-hypercube $H^N$ and 3-colorings of $H^N$ (Thanks to S. Charlton for pointing this out to us). \begin{proposition} The number of 3-colorings of $H^N$ is three times the number of height functions on $H^N$. \end{proposition} To make this relationship explicit, note that any height function on $H^N$ corresponds to a 3-coloring by choosing a cyclic ordering, say $a,b,c,a$ on 3 colors.
-Once a color is assigned to any vertex, the colors of adjacent vertices are determined by following the ordering (i.e., if $v$ is adjacent to $v'$, $h(v') = h(v)+1$, and $c(v) = a$, then $c(v') = b$).
-A single height corresponds to $6=|S_3|$ different colorings (since the colors can be permuted to obtain new colorings).
-However, any of these colorings can also be obtained by the dual height function $h^\ast$ (obtained, for example, by setting $h^*(v) = m-h(v)$ for $m = \max_v h(v)$) using the reverse ordering.
-Thus, there are three 3-colorings for every one height function.
-In OEIS \cite{S}, the sequence of the number of 3-colorings of $H^N$ has been computed up to $N=6$.
+An alternative way to obtain these numbers, as shown in \cite{Z13}, comes from the relationship between heights on the $N$-hypercube $H^N$ and 3-colorings of $H^N$. \begin{proposition}\cite{Z13} The number of 3-colorings of $H^N$ is three times the number of distinct height functions on $H^N$. \end{proposition} In OEIS \cite{S}, the sequence of the number of 3-colorings of $H^N$ has been computed up to $N=6$.